Greatest Rewatchable Movies of All Time

 Fan FAQs

-Why is the matchup between Die Hard and Ferris Bueller’s Day Off such a tight race?
+Why is this matchup between Ferris Bueller’s Day Off and Die Hard so close?